 Police vehicles with flashing lights are parked on a dimly lit street at night.

+Police cars.
 Photo by Eleni Balakrishnan.

-San Francisco police officers on Monday arrested 38-year-old Evan Perez Villanueva as a suspect in a fatal Mission District shooting earlier this month, according to the department.
+San Francisco police officers arrested 38-year-old Evan Perez Villanueva on Monday as a suspect in a fatal Mission District shooting earlier this month, according to the department.

 Officers obtained a warrant to arrest Perez Villanueva and search his vehicle.
-They found him near the 200 block of San Bruno Ave while he was entering a car linked to him, and arrested him then.
-He was transported and booked into San Francisco County Jail for the charge of homicide, and he is being held there without bal, according to jail records.
+They found him near the 200 block of San Bruno Ave. while he was entering a car linked to him, and arrested him.

 The officers also seized a shotgun found in the vehicle.